IndexMaker/index-maker/README.md

     - [ ] Adjust SimpleSolver liquiditiy fitting algoithm
     - [ ] See if MatrixSolver would be beneficial
 * [ ] Improve Index Order Engage
-    - [ ] Ensure correct update is engaged
     - [ ] Investigate if we want to carry engagement into next updates
     - [ ] Investigate left-over collateral that stays engaged after minting
 * [ ] Improve Collateral Routing